Cozy Corner Charm

 Step 1: Brew Your Espresso or Strong Coffee

-I start by brewing two shots of espresso with my Nespresso machine, but if I don’t want caffeine overload, I go with just one.
+I start by brewing two shots of espresso, but if I don’t want caffeine overload, I go with just one.

 If you don’t have an espresso maker, you can use a moka pot, AeroPress, or just brew a strong ¼ to ½ cup of coffee.